About Our CSA Program

 Small Pork Shares

 A small pork share equals about 4 pounds per month.
-A typical small pork share might look like a pound of pork chops, a pound of ground pork, a pound of Italian sausages, and a pound of breakfast sausage.
+A typical small pork share might look like a pound of pork chops, a pound or two of ground pork, and a pound of breakfast sausage.
 Small pork shares get bacon only every-other month.
 We often don’t give larger cuts like roasts and ribs to small pork shareholders unless you let us know that you prefer them.
 (That's just an example.)

 There are five pick-up dates for pork shares: once a month from October through February.
 These are timed to coincide with veggie and egg share pick-ups.